opf/openproject/docs/development/data-flow/README.md

 - **Logfiles:** Automatically created protocols of user activity
 - **Content data:** Person mentioned in text or shown in pictures.
 Does not need to be a user.

-### A: Anonymous access of OpenProject
+### A: Usage without user account

-Depending on the individual permission and authentications settings persons can access OpenProject [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
+Depending on the permission and authentication settings an OpenProject project can be accessed for read-only [anonymously](../../system-admin-guide/users-permissions/roles-permissions/#anonymous) without a user account.
 The [OpenProject community platform](https://community.openproject.org) is an example of an OpenProject installation where individual projects where set to public.

+Anonymity is not complete because the underlying webserver might still generate its common logfile (weblog).

-### B: Registration of a user account
+### B: User master data

 To sign-in to the OpenProject platform, the registration of a user account is required.
 For registered user's the following personal data are processed: